na2ken/bootpress-media/README.md

 ### Description

-This is The WordPress theme. yet, WebSite building framework .
+This is The WordPress theme. yet, WebSite building framework.
+Use the Bootstrap and custom file, it can reproduce the UI design in perfect condition.
+Time required is a approximately one hour.

 ### Licence